rust-lang/rust/text/0000-label-break-value.md

     do_last_thing();
 }
 ```
-Following RFC 1624, this, like `return`, can also carry a value:
+In the same manner as `return` and the labelled loop breaks in [RFC 1624](https://github.com/rust-lang/rfcs/blob/master/text/1624-loop-break-value.md), this `break` can carry a value:
 ```
 let result = 'block: {
     if foo() { break 'block 1; }